Sign In / Sign Out

 Schwarzman Scholars remain in resident at Tsinghua University while they complete ther graduate degree program.
 Schwarzman Scholars also participate in mentoring and internships and must complete a capstone project.

 Schwarzman Scholars will be selected on the basis of not only their academic aptitude and intellectual ability, but also their leadership potential, entrepreneurial spirit, ability to anticipate paradigm changes, exemplary character, and desire to understand other cultures, perspectives and positions.
+Evidence of leadership ability is the most important selection criterion.

 Applicants may apply directly to the Schwarzman Scholars program.
 The program application includes the following: